 Hans-Georg Gadamer's most notable work, Truth and Method (1975), developed the concept of philosophical hermeneutics.
 Gadamer took issue with the classical idea, associated with Schleiermacher, that understanding a text involves recovering the author's intended meaning, and at the same time took issue with the idea that texts can be analyzed objectively, without reference to the author or interpreter.
 He used the metaphor that the reading of a text is a fusion of horizons.
 Gadamer said that a text has its own horizon, or vantage point and all that can be seen from that vantage point, and a reader brings his own horizon to the text.
-Meaning is the result of the reader's horizon being altered or widened by exposure to the horizon of the text.
-Interpretation, or getting meaning out of a text, involves having one's own view impacted through the reading of that text.
-This, in turn, involves understanding how one's own tradition relates to the tradition in which the text was produced.
-The author of a text does not control its meaning.
-Meaning is only potential in a text until the text is interpreted, and the interaction between author and reader brings the potential meaning into reality.
+Meaning is the result of the reader's horizon being altered or widened by exposure to the horizon of the reading of that text.
+This, in turn, involves understanding how one's own view impacted through the reading of that text is interpreted, and the interaction between author and reader brings the potential meaning into reality.
 Different interpretations are possible and even inevitable, because different readers bring different horizons of their own to the text.
 A horizon is the point beyond which a person cannot see, but interaction with a text allows a person to extend his or her horizon.

 Paul Ricoeur is closely associated with Gadamer and continues to develop the concept of meaning as a fusion of horizons.
-Once an author has created a text, the reader interacts with that text, and the author's thoughts or intentions become irrelevant.8 Another metaphor Ricoeur uses is that a text is like a musical score that only provides for the potential for music-or meaning-until it is performed-or read.
-9 You can either analyze a text (like analyzing a musical composition), or you can try to absorb what the text has to say (like performing a musical piece).
+Once an author has created a text, the reader interacts with that text, and the author's thoughts or intentions become irrelevant.8 Another metaphor Ricoeur uses is that a text is like a musical score that only provides for the potential for music-or meaning-until it is performed-or read.9 You can either analyze a text (like analyzing a musical composition), or you can try to absorb what the text has to say (like performing a musical piece).
 A reading of a text is a performance of it, and not all performances will be the same.
 A musical conductor cannot interact with the composer except through the interpretation of the music that the composer composed.
 Similarly, a reader cannot interact with an author except through an interpretation of the text, or texts, that the author created.
 What the interpreter brings to the text will determine what meaning can be gotten out of it.
 A text has a "surplus" of meaning, and in new contexts it can be interpreted to mean things that are not limited by what the author intended.
 It is the reader of a text that determines its meaning.
-The intention of the original author is behind the text, but the meaning of a text is in front of it, and "interpretation actualizes the meaning of the text for the present reader."
-10
+The intention of the original author is behind the text, but the meaning of a text is in front of it, and "interpretation actualizes the meaning of the text for the present reader."10